Zren/breeze-alphablack/ReadMe.md

 ### Command Line

+Run `python3 ~/.local/share/plasma/desktoptheme/breeze-alphablack/desktoptheme.py`
+to see all commands in the help message.

 #### Panel Opacity

-Run `python3 ~/.local/share/plasma/desktoptheme/breeze-alphablack/setpanelopacity.py 0.75` where 0.75 means the panel is 75% visible.
+Run `python3 ~/.local/share/plasma/desktoptheme/breeze-alphablack/desktoptheme.py set panel.opacity 0.75`
+where `0.75` means the panel is 75% visible.

+You can also set the `dialog.opacity` for panel popups, and `widget.opacity` for desktop widgets.

 #### Panel Color + Window Decorations

-Run `python3 ~/.local/share/plasma/desktoptheme/breeze-alphablack/setthemecolor.py 255,255,255` where 255,255,255 is your desired RGB color.
+Run `python3 ~/.local/share/plasma/desktoptheme/breeze-alphablack/desktoptheme.py set theme.accentColor 255,255,255`
+where `255,255,255` is your desired RGB color.

 #### Window Decorations

-Run `python3 ~/.local/share/plasma/desktoptheme/breeze-alphablack/settitlebarcolor.py 255,255,255` where 255,255,255 is your desired RGB color.
+Run `python3 ~/.local/share/plasma/desktoptheme/breeze-alphablack/settitlebarcolor.py 255,255,255`
+where `255,255,255` is your desired RGB color.

+Run `python3 ~/.local/share/plasma/desktoptheme/breeze-alphablack/desktoptheme.py resettitlebarcolors`
-Run `python3 ~/.local/share/plasma/desktoptheme/breeze-alphablack/resettitlebarcolor.py` to reapply the colors from your seleted color scheme.
+to reapply the colors from your seleted color scheme.

 #### Task Manager Theme

-Run `python3 ~/.local/share/plasma/desktoptheme/breeze-alphablack/settasksvg.py outside` where 'outside' draws the line on the edge of the screen like Windows 10, or 'inside' like Breeze.
+Run `python3 ~/.local/share/plasma/desktoptheme/breeze-alphablack/settasksvg.py outside`
+where `outside` draws the line on the edge of the screen like Windows 10, or `inside` like Breeze.